openstack-archive/stx-docs/doc/source/developer_guide/index.rst

    fi
    ...

-One final wrinkle.
+A final note....

-We can ask build avoidance to preferentially use the full build day rather than the most recent build, as the reference point of the next avoidance build via use of '--build-avoidance-day '. e.g. substitute this line into the above.
+To use the full build day as your avoidance build reference point, modify the "build-pkgs" commands above to use "--build-avoidance-day ", as shown in the following two examples:

 ::

    build-pkgs --build-avoidance --build-avoidance-dir $BUILD_AVOIDANCE_DIR --build-avoidance-host $BUILD_AVOIDANCE_HOST --build-avoidance-user $USER --build-avoidance-day $FULL_BUILD_DAY

-   # or perhaps, with a bit more shuffling of the above script.
+   # Here is another example with a bit more shuffling of the above script.

    build-pkgs --build-avoidance --build-avoidance-dir $BUILD_AVOIDANCE_DIR --build-avoidance-host $BUILD_AVOIDANCE_HOST --build-avoidance-user $USER --build-avoidance-day $LAST_FULL_BUILD_DAY

-The advantage is that our build is never more than one step removed from a full build (assuming the full build was successful).
+The advantage is that our build is never more than one step removed from a full build.
+This assumes the full build was successful.

-The disadvantage is that by end of week the reference build is getting rather old.
-During active weeks, builds times might be approaching that of a full build.
+The disadvantage is that by the end of the week, the reference build is getting rather old.
+During active weeks, build times could approach build times for full builds.